Model Context Protocol: The Open Standard for AI Integrations

 | Prompt Injection | Malicious content in tool results or resources that manipulates LLM behaviour | Output sanitisation, content filtering, treating results as data (not as instructions) |

-| Excessive permissions | Server receives more access than necessary for its function | Principle of Least Privilege: only grant the minimum necessary permissions |
+| Excessive permissions | Server is granted more access than its function requires | Principle of least privilege: grant only the permissions that are strictly needed |

-| Lack of input validation | Server accepts arbitrary inputs without checking | JSON Schema Validation for all tool inputs, sanitisation of paths and URLs |
+| Lack of input validation | Server accepts arbitrary input without checking it | JSON Schema validation for all tool inputs; sanitisation of paths and URLs |

-| Server impersonation | Malicious server poses as a trustworthy server | Verify server identity, only use trustworthy sources |
+| Server impersonation | A malicious server poses as a trusted one | Verify server identity; use only trusted sources |

-| Data exfiltration | Server sends sensitive data to external endpoints | Restrict network access, monitor outbound traffic |
+| Data exfiltration | Server sends sensitive data to external endpoints | Restrict network access; monitor outbound traffic |

-| Rate limit abuse | Excessive tool calls via manipulated prompts | Implement server-side rate limiting |
+| Rate-limit abuse | Excessive tool calls triggered by manipulated prompts | Apply server-side rate limiting |

-The specification recommends a defence-in-depth strategy :
+The specification recommends a defence-in-depth approach :

 6.4.
 How does MCP handle data privacy and user consent?